Switzerland boosts cyber defences as attacks escalate

 The bug stole around 23 gigabytes of data between 2014 and 2016 before being discovered.
 ETHZ and armasuisse have developed an APT early warning system that identifies differences in the way the bug communicates compared to normal web browsing activities.

 The first task was to build a more complete fingerprint of normal website browsing chatter.
 In trials, researchers then had a 99.5% success rate at distinguishing unusual malware signals.
-They also claim that the system, which will be taken to the market by ETHZ spin-off company Exeon Analytics, can identify malware within minutes of infection.
+They also claim that the system, which will be taken to the market by ETHZ spin-off company Exeon Analyticsexternal link, can identify malware within minutes of infection.

 The system can also quickly detect ransomware attacks, but lead ETHZ researcher Laurent Vanbever said that would not be enough to prevent damage if malware starts encrypting data immediately after infection.
 While swift detection is a crucial factor in defending against cyberattacks, Vanbever’s system does not switch off the malware.